cristinatorresmartinez/cristinatorresmartinez/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 -->
-I am a Software Engineer based in the Bryan/College Station, TX area I am proficient in both Frontend development and Backend development.
-I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
-As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.
+I am a Software Developer based in the Austin, TX area I am proficient in both Frontend development and Backend development.
+I have extensive knowledge in vanilla Javascript, and MERN.
+I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.

 I come from a small town in Mexico.
 I immigrated to Arlington, TX, and then my family settled in Deep East Texas in a small town called Waskom, TX.
 I graduated high school and attended Texas A&M University.
 Working in the health field for about 4 years now I want to pursue my passion in coding.
 I found Leon through Reddit and became an avid follower of his on Twitch and Twitter.